‘The only way to make sense out of change is to plunge into it, move with it, and join the dance’Alan Watts

 When the time comes to make a choice and act you will know.

 Growth has to involve change and change has to involve ambiguity and uncertainty.
 Liminal places undercut our desire for comfort, uniformity and dull repetition.
+There usually painful places, traumatic even.
+We’re taking a risk and that feel uncomfortable, but without risk nothing will change.

 Sometimes such places are thrust upon us, like war, famine, and politics.
 Other times it ourselves as we become dissatisfied with the status quo.
 But in between those two events, we exist nowhere.